redmando/vo-manager-lite/README.md

 # VO Manager Lite
 VO Manager is a Unity Scripting Package which enables developers to rapidly create and prototype games around audio with dialogue.
-It streamlines the process of creating and displaying on screen subtitles along with your audio’s dialogue without the hassle of creating a complex system.
+It streamlines the process of creating and displaying on-screen subtitles along with your audio’s dialogue without the hassle of creating a complex system.

-_Copyright (c) 2018 tvledesign LLC.
+_Copyright (c) 2016 - 2018 tvledesign LLC.
 All rights reserved._

 ## Importing the Package

 There are two ways to import the VO Manager Lite package.
 You can either:

 1. Visit the Unity Asset Store to download and import the package directly inside of Unity or;
-2. You can go to GitHub via [a https://github.com/tvledesign/vo-manager-lite](https://github.com/tvledesign/vo-manager-lite) and download one of the packages inside the packages folder.
+2. You can go to GitHub via [https://github.com/tvledesign/vo-manager-lite](https://github.com/tvledesign/vo-manager-lite) and download one of the packages inside the packages folder.

 By default when importing from the Unity Asset Store the package also comes with a demo as well as the default VO Manager Lite package which contains: